ropensci/roweb3/content/blog/2024-09-05-screen-readers-tools/index.md

 ## Useful R Features

+R Markdown and `quarto` are useful R tools.
+They allow you to make a single text file containing both plain text and R code.
+The resulting document can show both text explanation of your work and R output.
+These tools produce several file types as output.
-* Learning `quarto` or R Markdown is super useful because it produces HTML output that you can easily navigate in similar ways to sighted colleagues.
+The HTML output is easy to navigate in similar ways to sighted colleagues.
-It lets you write text as well as commands for working with data, so it's great for reports, homework, or web sites.
+This accessibility makes these tools ideal for reports, homework assignments, websites, and slide presentations.

 I haven't included documentation here because it's hard to find documentation that doesn't assume the use of RStudio.